 What Filter Size Is Best?

 Filter fabric technology has changed significantly over the last 20 years.
-Back then, a machine was likely a single-stage collector equipped with a 30-micro bag.
+A machine was likely a single-stage collector equipped with a 30-micro bag back then.
 These bags almost did more harm than good, and they poorly filtered the small dust particles, which are sometimes the most harmful ones.

 Particles smaller than 10 microns are most dangerous as they can penetrate deep into your lungs, and your body does a poor job at filtering them out.
 As filtration technology developed, new dust collectors are now equipped with pleated filters which can filter particles as small as 0.3 microns.
 When purchasing a dust collector, ensure that it can filter down to at least 2.5 microns.

 How much Suction Power do I need?

 The last thing you want to do is purchase a dust collector that does not provide enough suction for your needs.
 CFM measures suction, and your suction needs are dependent on the tools you use in your workshop.

-Keep in mind that every foot of pipe will add resistance to the suction, so you will need to calculate the amount of static-pressure loss that will occur between your dust collector and where your tools are set up.
+Keep in mind that every foot of pipe will add resistance to the suction, so you will need to calculate the amount of static-pressure loss between your dust collector and where your tools are set up.
 As each manufacturer is different, you should check their websites for performance curves (the one to the right).

-Should I get a Single Stage or Two Stage?
+Should I get a Single Stage or Two Stages?

 Single-stage systems are cheaper than two-stage systems, which means that they are worse and not as effective?
 It is likely so.
 A two-stage collector will first draw air into a separator that filters out the larger pieces.
 From there, the smaller pieces reach a filter.

 The benefit is that the largest particles (including chips) don’t clog the filter and ensure that the filter suction is always working with no hiccups.
 So yes, while you will notice that a two-stage collector is generally more expensive than a one-stage collector, its system design will ensure that it always runs smoothly and sucks out all harmful particles out of the air.